center-key/puppeteer-browser-ready/README.md

 [![Vulnerabilities](https://snyk.io/test/github/center-key/puppeteer-browser-ready/badge.svg)](https://snyk.io/test/github/center-key/puppeteer-browser-ready)
 [![Build](https://github.com/center-key/puppeteer-browser-ready/workflows/build/badge.svg)](https://github.com/center-key/puppeteer-browser-ready/actions/workflows/run-spec-on-push.yaml)

-**puppeteer-browser-ready** is a convenient helper utility to reduce the amount of boilerplate code needed to tell Puppeteer to visit a web page and and retrieve the HTML.&nbsp;
+**puppeteer-browser-ready** is a helper utility to reduce the amount of boilerplate code needed to tell Puppeteer to visit a web page and and retrieve the HTML.&nbsp;
 It's primarily intended for use within [Mocha](https://mochajs.org) test cases.&nbsp;
 In addition to the raw HTML, you get a [cheerio](https://cheerio.js.org) reference so you can immediately run queries on the DOM.